hadley/adv-r/First-class-functions.md

   Reduce is useful for implementing many types of recursive operations: merges, taking unique, finding smallest values.

+The implementation of these five list-processing HOFs is straightforward and I encourage you to read the source code to understand how they each work.

 <!--
   find_uses("package:base", "match.fun")
   find_uses("package:stats", "match.fun")